K-13 High-R System Specifications

 PART 3 – EXECUTION

-- Verify surfaces to receive spray insulation to determine if priming/sealing is required to insure bonding and/or to prevent discoloration caused by migratory stains.
+B. Verify surfaces to receive spray insulation to determine if priming/sealing is required to ensure bonding and/or to prevent discoloration caused by migratory stains.

-- Attach Structalath to stick pins with galvanized washers.
+G. Attach Structa-lath III to stick pins with galvanized washers.
 Pull any slack from lath.